particle-iot/docs/src/content/datasheets/asset-tracking/tracker-one.md

 The **GNSS** LED indicates the GNSS fix status:

 - Blinking (1 Hz): Attempting to get a GNSS fix
-- Off: Has a GNSS fix, or GNSS is turned off.
+- On: Has a GNSS fix.

 ## Basic Setup